MylesThomas/mylescgthomaspy/instructions.md

         - branch: main (you have to type this in)

 Once the workflow status is done working, you will shortly get an email with the results of this workflow.
-- The build_test job will pass, but if you are in either the main or develop branches, expect the build to fail
+- The build_test job should pass, but if you are in either the main or develop branches, expect the build to fail
     - That is because the test_pypi_publish and pypi_publish jobs cannot run yet
         - Test PyPI credentials were expected when we published the package using twine, we could not interact with the terminal while it was running the command in the pipeline.
         - To supply these credentials, we could add flags to the command: twine upload -u USERNAME -p PASSWORD.